I perched myself upon the rock

 It was somehow… graceful in its movements.
 Like a betta fish masterfully maneuvers in still water.

-It had a head like a stallion gave its love to a lioness… Its brow was folded many times over, and its horse-like muzzle was soaked with strands of thick drool.
+It had a head like a stallion had given its love to a lioness… Its brow was folded many times over, and its horse-like muzzle was soaked with strands of thick drool.

 But by far, the most signature and perilous feature of this monster’s truly abominable physiology, was the rod-like horn that extended from its forehead, like a true unicorn of legend.